haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 	- Set the Weight field as Num_Cases.
 By setting the weight to be the number of cases, we are accounting for the fact that some addresses had multiple deaths when we calculated the average coordinates.
 	- Click OK to calculate the Mean Center and Close.
 What water pump is the spatial mean closest to?

 13. Another way to show the distribution of cholera deaths is to create a heatmap.
 A heatmap is a data visuali-zation technique that shows magnitude of a phenomenon as color.
-In QGIS, the Kernel Density Tool cal-culates a magnitude per unit area from the point features using a kernel function to fit a smoothly tapered surface to each point.
+In QGIS, the Kernel Density Tool calculates a magnitude per unit area from the point features using a kernel function to fit a smoothly tapered surface to each point.
 The result is a raster dataset which can reveal “hotspots” in the array of point data.

 	- Go to the Processing Toolbox Window and type to search Kernel Density and open the tool Heatmap (Kernel Density Estimation)
 	- Select the deaths_locations layer as the Point Layer.
 	- Set the Radius option to 50 (this is in meters).